The Singapore Design Jam addressed issues around, and explored potential solutions for, data transparency, notification and consent.

 Below is an outline of the stages and exercises that took place at this Design Jam.
 For everything that you need to facilitate your own workshop, please follow the links to the relevant part of our toolkit.

 On the morning of the Jam, participants were welcomed and Introduced to Design Jamming.
-They then took part in discovery exercises around stations: Design with Words, Analyse data-use notices and Explore Permssion Patterns.
+They then took part in discovery exercises around stations: Design with Words, Analyse transparency in context and Explore Permssion Patterns.

 A subject matter expert presentation was delivered by Yeong Zee Kin, Assistant Chief Executive (Data Innovation and Protection Group) of the Infocomm Media Development Authority of Singapore (IMDA) and Deputy Commissioner of the Personal Data Protection Commission (PDPC).